e2b-dev/llm-code-interpreter/README.md

 - Deploy websites
 - Install programs via terminal

+## Installation
+There are two options
+- Wait for OpenAI to approve our plugin in their store
+- Have developer access to ChatGPT plugins and install the plugin by following [this](https://github.com/openai/plugins-quickstart#setup-locally).

 ## Usage examples
 > Install youtube-dl and use it to download this video https://www.youtube.com/watch?v=jNQXAC9IVRw